 The next procedure on making a jointer jig for table saws is cutting holes on the runner to keep it attached with the sled on the last step.
 Using the pencil mark you drew earlier, position your router bit to drill a hole.

 Repeat the first slot cuts on the other side of the board before raising the bit for another ⅛ inch and cutting four slot cuts.
-Kickbacks are very likely, so our tool experts suggest keeping it slow and steady when you press the end grain against the table’s fence.
+Kickbacks are very likely, so I suggest keeping it slow and steady when you press the end grain against the table’s fence.

 On the lower edge of the jig board, you should cut two 0.5 diameter holes as well.
 Now that the slot cuts are done, these holes are ready to be screwed in.